xzel23/utility/README.md

 ## Requirements

-- JDK 17 or later, JDK 21 or later for JavaFX related modules
+- JDK 21 or later, version 17 of the library requires JDK 17 or later (except for for JavaFX related modules that already require at least Java 21).
+- Version 17 that still supports Java 17 will receive important bugfix updates until the next LTS release (Java 25) is released.
-- To build the library, JDK 21 **with a properly configured JavaFX installation** is needed.
+- To build the library, JDK 21+ **with a properly configured JavaFX installation** is needed.

 The requirement to have JavaFX installed and configured correctly on the system is because both the Gradle JavaFX plugin and the Foojay toolchain resolver plugin do not yet fully support